 - a.
-Publicized announcement of the start of practice - b.
-Restricted attendance according to school boundaries, age, sex, abilities, etc; - c.
-Required attendance - d.
-Intra-squad scrimmages - e.
+Publicized announcement of the start of practice. - b.
+Restricted attendance according to school boundaries, age, sex, abilities, etc. - c.
+Required attendance. - d.
+Intra-squad scrimmages. - e.
 Teaching team concepts as well as individual techniques and skills through the use of drill, "chalk talks", film sessions, etc. - f.
-The use of school uniforms and/or protective equipment - 17-1-3 Summer Programs Summer programs must be voluntary and must be terminated by the last day of July.
+The use of school uniforms and/or protective equipment. - 17-1-3 Summer Programs Summer programs must be voluntary and must be terminated by the fall no-contact period.
 The IHSAA supports member schools' involvement in voluntary summer programs.
-However, the IHSAA believes that students need time off during the summer and strongly recommends that member schools schedule at least ten days of non-student contact during the summer each year. - Coaching restrictions are suspended during the summer (the day after the spring state tournaments through July 31st).
-A high school
+However, the IHSAA believes that students need time off during the summer and strongly recommends that member schools schedule at least ten days of non-student contact during the summer each year.

-- coach can coach his/her players anytime, anywhere, during this period.
+- a.
+Coaching restrictions are suspended during the summer (the day after the spring state tournaments through the beginning of the fall no-contact period).
+A high school coach can coach his/her players anytime, anywhere, during this period.
 During this period a team can scrimmage against another team without violating the out-of-season contest requirements (renting facility etc.).
 Practice, competition and facility use during the summer, is not covered by IHSAA insurance (liability, catastrophic, concussion etc.). - b.
-A high school coach who coaches a team during the summer that advances to a regional or national qualifying event can continue to coach after July 31st until the completion of the tournament/s.
-IHSAA must approve a written request prior to participation during August. - c.
+A high school coach who coaches a team during the summer that advances to a regional or national qualifying event can continue to coach after the fall no-contact period until the completion of the tournament/s.
+IHSAA must approve a written request prior to participation. - c.
 Students will only be allowed to attend team camps during the summer, not during the school year. - d.
-Member schools are prohibited from hosting athletic camps involving students from IHSAA member schools during the month of August.
-Coaches from member schools are prohibited from working in or hosting athletic camps involving students from IHSAA member schools during the month of August. - Protective Equipment No school-owned uniforms 17-1-4 and/or protective equipment may be used without written permission from the IHSAA.
-With that permission, schools may use their own protective equipment in a camp or clinic for a period of seven days within a ten-day period upon written request from the trustees of the school.
+Member schools are prohibited from hosting athletic camps involving students from IHSAA member schools once the fall no-contact period has begun.
+Coaches from member schools are prohibited from working in or hosting athletic camps involving students from IHSAA member schools once the fall no-contact period has begun. - 17-1-4 Protective Equipment No school-owned uniforms and/or protective equipment may be used without written permission from the IHSAA.
+With that permission, schools may use their own protective equipment in a camp or clinic for a period of seven days within a ten, consecutive day period upon written request from the trustees of the school.
 Included in the request shall be a statement of recognition that IHSAA sponsored catastrophic insurance provides no coverage for the activity and any and all liabilities rest solely with the school, camp, or clinic.
 Individual students from a specific school are not required to use the school's protective equipment in the same camp as other team members.
 Each individual student will only be allowed to use an IHSAA member school's protective equipment by renting or loaning for a period of seven days within a ten-day period.